“We have taken our wants and been told they are needs,” Joseph Ferrari, the lead author in the DePaul study, recently told The New York Times.

 - For every new opportunity that comes your way, ask yourself: “If I say yes to this, to what am I saying no?”
 This is a powerful question.
 It makes trade-offs highly apparent and helps you avoid getting overwhelmed by the acute excitement of taking on something new.

 I go through this process with my coaching clients at least once a year and whenever they are feeling overwhelmed.
 What’s great is that this same process can be used on more microlevels, too.
-You could very easily adapt it in the context of your exercise routine or relationships.
+You could very easily adapt it in the context of your exercise routine, relationships, or just about anything.